Novi Sad Vojvodina, Serbia Travel Guide

 Known for their lively atmosphere.

-These restaurants are on the banks of the Danube or a river, specializing in fish dishes, specifically fish stew (Riblja čorba).
+These restaurants are found on the banks of the Danube or a river, specializing in fish dishes, specifically fish stew (Riblja čorba).

 Offers a scenic dining experience by the water.